emsterdam1/anRNAlab-Protocols/Lentivirus-Stables/Infection-and-Selection.md

 **7.** Change media on all cells (maintaining puromycin selection for infected and no-infection control).

 ### Day 7+
-**8.** Monitor cells and split/expand/change media as necessary, maintaining selection.
-The goal is to generate enough material to make frozen stocks (in 90% FBS 10% DMSO).
+**8.** Monitor cells and split/expand/change media as necessary, maintaining selection.</br>The goal is to generate enough material to make frozen stocks and prepare a validation experiment.

 <details>
   <summary>Next Steps</summary>